Can I use Sensitive Laundry Sheets on wool or silk?Updated 11 days ago

 Rinse the garment well in cool water.

-Rewash with a wool-safe detergent on a gentle cycle.
+Rewash with a wool-safe, enzyme-free detergent on a gentle cycle.

-Avoid heat until the fabric looks and feels normal.
+Avoid heat and tumble drying until the fabric looks and feels normal.

 New at Koh?